scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** self
 - **Duration:** 1 hour

-Enhance your vision, seeing through illusions, invisibility and the true forms of creatures.
+Enhance your vision, granting you the ability to see the ethereal plane, see through illusions, invisibility, and see the true forms of creatures.
 Make a spellcasting roll against 2 bad dice.
-On success you gain true sight out to 30 tiles.
+On success you gain _Truesight_ out to 30 tiles.

 The duration increases by 1 hour for every level cast above 5th.